 As introduced in Section~\ref{sec:sym_alg}, the main operations in our irrep alignment algorithm consist of transformation of the reduced form and the contraction of reduced forms.
-Symtensor chooses the least costly version of the irrep alignment algorithm from a space of variants defined by different choices of the three implicitly represented modes in the symmetry aligned reduced form in Algorithm~\ref{alg:irrep_align} (therein these are $I_s$, $J_t$, and $K_v$).
+Symtensor chooses the least costly version of the irrep alignment algorithm from a space of variants defined by different choices of the implicitly represented modes of the three tensors in symmetry aligned reduced form in Algorithm~\ref{alg:irrep_align} (therein these are the symmetry modes $I_s$, $J_t$, and $K_v$).
 This choice is made by enumerating all valid variants.
-After choosing the best reduced form, the required irrep maps, $\tsrh{M}{(U,I)}$ and $\tsrh{M}{(V,J)}$ in Algorithm~\ref{alg:irrep_align}, are generated as dense tensors.
+After choosing the best reduced form, the required generalized Kronecker deltas, $\tsrh{\delta}{(U,I)}$ and $\tsrh{\delta}{(V,J)}$ in Algorithm~\ref{alg:irrep_align}, are generated as dense tensors.
 This permits both the transformations and the reduced form contraction to be done as \texttt{einsum} operations of dense tensors with the desired backend.